cylammarco/ASPIRED/docs/source/background/apextract.rst

 Optimal
 -------
 A Gaussian profile is used for optimal extraction.
 Then at each step of the iteration, the new weighted model and data are compared until the difference is less than 0.01%.
-Detailed descriptions can be found in Horne 1986.
+Detailed descriptions can be found in `Horne 1986 <https://ui.adsabs.harvard.edu/abs/1986PASP...98..609H/abstract>`_.

 Flat-Relative Optimal
 ---------------------